UK Pub Chain Chooses Qualflow's Fixed Line Cleaning SystemsRead

 As part of its selection process for a new automatic beer-line cleaner, a major UK pub operator asked Qualflow to benchmark the performance of VerxClean against its current automatic line cleaner.
 The pub operator wanted a system that would meet the requirements of its new and existing pubs, while reducing the overall cost of ownership.
 These pubs typically have high tap numbers(>40), bar servers on different levels/floors and split product lines.

 The existing equipment install-base implements a tank based, un-pressurised open-flow clean of the beer-lines.

 The pubs were selected for the initial trial.
-The Verx performance was benchmarked against the old equipment using the following metrics; Efficay of Clean, Keg Yields, Cycle Times, Detergent Usage, Ease of Use, FOB Hygiene
+The Verx performance was benchmarked against the old equipment using the following metrics; Efficacy of Clean, Keg Yields, Cycle Times, Detergent Usage, Ease of Use, FOB Hygiene.

 In addition to the assessment, management teams at the inital test pubs were asked to complete a survey to compare their experience and assess the performance of the Verx and the old line cleaner.
 The survey comprised of eight questions focused on the technical features of both line cleaners and the benefits that these deliver.
 Out of a maximum score of 100, Qualflow's overall performance score was 90%, versus 46% for the old equipment.
 When asked to assess line clean quality, Qualflow's score is 96%, compared to 48% for the old equipment.
 When rating their overall opinion of both systems, Qualflow's score is 96% compared to 36% for the open-flow cleaner.